-Many denominations of Christianity equate the practice of baptism with that of circumcision, often putting the two in the same role.
-Although most who make this equation hold to a covenant theology system, not all do.
+Many Christian denominations equate the practice of baptism with that of circumcision, often putting the two in the same role.
+As John Calvin wrote:

-So the question that we must answer is not whether these people are right or wrong, but what was the understanding of baptism in the early church.
+The first question that we must answer when dealing with circumcision and baptism is not whether these people are right or wrong, but rather if there is a perfect correspondence between the two symbols.

 The Origins of Circumcision

 Before looking to baptism, we must look to the much older practice of circumcision.
 Although it first appears in the story of Abraham (Genesis 17), the practice is known to predate the time of the patriarchs by a significant amount of time.
 As long as there has been human civilization, there have been people willing to mutilate the body.

 The oldest known reference to circumcision comes from the tomb of Ankhmahor in the Saqqara necropolis (c.
 2300 BC).
 It is a fairly graphic depiction, and it reflects what eventually became a very common practice among the Egyptians and a number of peoples living in the Levant.
 Writing almost two thousand years later, the Greek historian noted that “The Egyptians and those who have learned it from them are the only people who practise circumcision.”
 (Histories 2.36) He later notes that the Syrians (by which he means Semitic peoples living in the Levant and Syria) learned it from the Egyptians, but the ritual itself is far too ancient to know where it came from.
 (Histories 2.104)

 Egyptian circumcision bears a marked resemblance to circumcision in the Torah.
 It was performed publicly with a stone (flint) knife.
 The first circumcision we have reported in detail is also Egyptian, from an otherwise unknown 23rd century official named Uha who describes the circumcision of grown men in preparation for some act, possibly warfare.
 Uha brags that he and his companions bore the ordeal without resistance, indicating that this was not always the case.